Rockwell Field (Kent State): History

 A dedicated athletic field was not part of the original plans for the Kent State Normal School, established in 1910.
 The first classes were held at the Kent campus in 1913 and intramural and informal athletic teams were formed that year and in early 1914.
 The school's first president, John McGilvrey, believed in the importance of physical education, but in the form of intramural athletics as opposed to intercollegiate athletics.
 As a result, athletic facilities were not included in the original plans for the school and attempts to acquire funds from the state to construct them were initially unsuccessful.
 The men's basketball team was established in 1913 and played their first collegiate game in January 1915.
 The baseball team was founded in 1914 and played a limited schedule, with a summer team forming during the summer terms.
 Baseball games were held on an informal field in the area of campus now largely occupied by Rockwell Hall.
 Early yearbooks expressed hope for better facilities and the reality that the lack of them hampered the development of intercollegiate athletics.

 Rockwell Field was the first permanent athletic facility at Kent State, followed by Wills Gymnasium in 1925.
 It was named for David Ladd Rockwell, a member of the Board of Trustees at the time and one of the key members of the delegation that secured the school for Kent in 1910.
 Rockwell also served as mayor of the city of Kent from 1900 to 1908.
 Rockwell Hall, opened in 1929 as the school's first library building, is also named after him.
 The area where Rockwell Field was built had previously been a hilly and wooded area on the southern edge of the campus.
 It was located behind Merrill and Lowry Halls and adjacent to the school's heating plant, which opened in 1916.
-In the 1938, a new women's dormitory, Engleman Hall, was built just north of the field.
+In 1938, a new women's dormitory, Engleman Hall, was built just north of the field.

 The first football team to play at Kent State was that of the university's high school program, which began play in 1917.
 Early games were held across town at DePeyster Field, the new home of crosstown rival Kent High School.
 The university, then still a normal school, first attempted to establish a football team in 1914, but only two practice games were held before the athletic board and faculty voted to discontinue the season.
 The first collegiate football game at Rockwell Field was held November 6, 1920, a 7–0 loss to Bowling Green.
 The final intercollegiate football game at Rockwell Field was played October 12, 1940, a 26–0 homecoming win over Mount Union, attended by a reported crowd of approximately 5,000.
 Both the baseball and track and field teams remained at Rockwell Field for their respective 1941 seasons, beginning play at their new facilities in 1942.